Projector Throw Calculator

 Understanding Projector Throw Distance and Throw Ratio

 Throw distance is the distance between your projector and the screen.
 The throw ratio describes the relationship between this distance and the resulting image width.
 Our projector throw calculator helps you determine the correct placement distance for your desired screen size, or find what screen size you'll get from a specific projector position.
+Once you know your screen size, use the projection screen calculator to get the exact width and height of the screen itself.

 Understanding throw specifications is essential when planning a projector installation.
 Incorrect throw distance results in images that are too large, too small, or out of focus regardless of adjustment.
+If you are deciding between a projector and a flat-panel TV, our tv size calculator can help you compare the two approaches for your room.
+For a head-to-head view of different projected image sizes, the screen size tool lets you visualise multiple screen dimensions side by side.

 Projector Types: Short Throw vs Long Throw